-The Group Executive Committee formulates business objectives and risk strategy within the overall risk appetite set by the Group Board.
+At Group level, the Executive Committee formulates business objectives and risk strategy within the overall risk appetite set by the Group Board of Directors.
 It allocates capital resources and sets limits across the Group, with the objective of balancing return and risk.
-While the Group Executive Committee is responsible overall for risk management, it has delegated some authority to the executive level Group Risk Management Committee ("RMC") consisting of the Group Chief Executive Officer, Chief Financial Officer, Chief Strategy Officer, Head of Group Underwriting, Chief Executive Officers of each segment, Chief Risk Officer, Chief Actuary and General Counsel.
+While the Group Executive Committee is responsible overall for risk management, it has delegated some authority to the executive level Group Risk Management Committee ("RMC") consisting of the Group Chief Executive Officer, Chief Financial Officer, Chief Underwriting Officer, Chief Risk Officer, Chief Actuary and General Counsel.

-The RMC is responsible for overseeing the integrity and effectiveness of the ERM framework across the Group and ensuring that the Group's risk assumption and risk mitigation activities are consistent with that framework, including a review of the annual business plan relative to our risk limits.
+The RMC is responsible for overseeing the integrity and effectiveness of the Group's ERM framework and ensuring that the Group's risk assumption and risk mitigation activities are consistent with that framework, including a review of the annual business plan relative to our risk limits.
 In addition to the RMC, there is an established framework of separate yet complementary management committees and subcommittees, focusing on particular aspects of ERM.